-5 The role of Teachers
+5 The Teachers and Support Staff

 - 5.1 Staff will take all forms of bullying seriously and act positively in order to prevent incidents from taking place. - A restorative approach will be taken in order to: find out what has happened; identify how those involved feel about what has happened; understand how those involved have been affected; decide what needs to be done in order to restore relationships and to reduce the risk of further incidents.
-Parents will be asked to attend restorative meetings as appropriate. - 5.3 Staff will keep records of incidents that happen during school time (this includes any activity taking place outside of the school day but which is related to school, including the journey to and from school).
-These records will typically include a behaviour log of all those involved in suspected bullying (victim and bully / bullies). - 5.4 The Headteacher / Senior Leaders will work with the class teacher to ensure that appropriate action is taken in all cases of bullying; this may include: - Restorative meeting with all persons involved, including parents when appropriate - Positive support for victim and offender in the form of actions and targets which must be met (this may be set out in a behaviour monitoring card or an anti-bullying contract) - Meetings to review targets & relationship - Withdrawal of privileges for the offender, supervision at social times and / or periods of internal - Isolation - Fixed term, or in the most serious cases, permanent exclusion.
+Parents may be asked to engage with their restorative process if appropriate. - 5.3 Records of bullying incidents / behaviour are stored on our online management system (this includes behaviour outside the school which affects relationships within school). - The Headteacher / Senior Leaders will work with the class teacher to ensure that appropriate action is taken in all cases of bullying; this may include: - A restorative meeting with all persons involved; - Positive support for the victim and offender in the form of actions and targets which must be met (this may be set out in a behaviour monitoring card or an anti-bullying contract); - Meetings to review behaviour & targets; - Withdrawal of privileges for the offender, loss of social times and / or periods of internal isolation; - Suspension, or in the most serious cases, permanent exclusion.

-6 The role of pupils
+6 The Pupils

-- 6.1 Pupils have the responsibility to behave in respectful manner towards each other, treating others as they would wish to be treated. - 6.2 Any pupil who is unhappy about the behaviour of others towards them should discuss this with an adult in school and with their parents. - 6.3 All pupils are expected to engage in Restorative Meetings in order to find a resolution and to restore relationships. - Pupils must ensure that they use communication technology (including texting, email and the use of social networking sites) appropriately and understand that sharing inappropriate information via devices can result in serious consequences. - All pupils are expected to follow guidance and support from the school and external agencies as appropriate, including meeting any objectives that may be set as part of an anti-bullying contract.
+- 6.1 Pupils have the responsibility to behave in respectful manner towards each other, treating others as they would wish to be treated. - We strongly encourage individuals to talk respectfully with anyone whose behaviour is upsetting them stating what the behaviour is and that they would like it to stop.
+Any pupil who is still unhappy about another person's behaviour should tell an adult as soon as possible. - 6.3 All pupils are expected to engage in the restorative process, in order to find a positive resolution and to restore relationships. - Pupils must accept that there may be consequences for their behaviour both in and out of school.
+They must ensure that they use communication technology (including texting, email, gaming and the use of social networking sites) appropriately and understand that sharing inappropriate information via devices can result in serious consequences. - All pupils are expected to follow guidance and support from the school and external agencies as appropriate, including meeting any objectives that may be set as part of improving behaviour.

-7 The role of parents
+7 The Parent

-- 7.1 Parents who suspect that their child is involved in bullying (victim or bully) should contact their child's class teacher immediately. - 7.2 Parents have a responsibility to support the school's anti-bullying policy by being a positive member of our school community. - 7.3 Parents should ensure that the use of communication technology (this includes texting, email and the use of social networking sites) is managed appropriately-both that of the parents and the child-in order that positive relationships are maintained with all members of our community. - 7.4 Face to face meetings, using strategies which enable people to have difficult conversations, will be the medium by which we resolve issues.
+- 7.1 Parents who suspect that their child is involved in bullying (victim or bully) should contact their child's class teacher immediately. - 7.2 Parents have a responsibility to support the school's anti-bullying policy by modelling positive behaviour and by seeking a positive resolution. - Parents should ensure that their own and their child's use of communication technology (this includes texting, email and the use of social networking sites) is appropriate, in order that positive relationships are maintained with all members of our community.